Obtuse Angle

 What does an Obtuse Angle Look Like?

 The angles measuring greater than 90° and less than 180° are called obtuse angles in geometry.
-The obtuse angle lies between 90° and 180° and looks like a reclined chair, an angle below the staircase, or an angle formed between a minute and an hour hand of a clock at 10:15 AM.
+The obtuse angle lies between 90° and 180° and looks like a reclined chair, an angle below the staircase, or an angle formed between a minute and an hour hand of a clock at 10:15 a.m.

 How do you Draw an Obtuse Angle?

 The definition of an obtuse angle in geometry states that an angle larger than 90° but less than 180° is called an obtuse angle.
-We can use a protractor and mark any angle between 90° and 180° to make an obtuse angle.
+We can use a protractor and mark any angle between 90° and 180° to draw an obtuse angle.

 What are Some Examples of Obtuse Angles?

-145°, 150°, 178°, 149°, 91° are all examples of obtuse angle degrees as they are more than 90° and less than 180°.
+145°, 150°, 178°, 149°, 91°, are all examples of obtuse angles because they are more than 90° and less than 180°.

 What are the Properties of Obtuse Angles?